I am absolutely in love with garbanzo beans or chickpeas.

 Garbanzo Beans and dates

 Garbanzo beans and dates are highly nutritional too.
-Here you have a healthy pack lunch or dinner in your hands.
+Here, you have a healthy packed lunch or dinner in your hands.

-A fully vegan and gluten-free packed salad that will leave you satisfied and light.
+A fully vegan, gluten-free, packed salad will leave you satisfied and light.

-A while back a prepared a chickpeas recipe, Chickpeas, Cauliflower, Curry vinaigrette that required some boiling.
+A while back I prepared a chickpeas recipe, Chickpeas, Cauliflower, Curry vinaigrette that required some boiling.

 The dressing penetrated deeper into the garbanzo beans, giving this salad a richer savory flavor to it.